HeIIoween/FLHook-And-88-Flak-m0tah/Main/trunk/Readme.txt

 Q: Why can't pirate players get Capital Ships?
 That's not fair.
 A: Yes, it is fair.
 Pirating can be one of the best ways to make money in Flak, but is also the hardest and most risky.
 You CAN get Capital Ships as a pirate, but you pretty much have to be ex-Navy.

 Q: Okay, so I bought a Capital Ship / WP / Station.
-It comes with no guns, and the guns are anywhere really expensive!
+It comes with no guns, and purchasing guns is really expensive!
 What the hell!?
 A: Capital Ships are an entirely different tier of ships - buying one is like starting a character over, only with a Capital Ship and different equipment to work towards.
 You have two options - either suck it up and pay millions for the guns, or group with either players or NPCs to start looting equipment.
    This was done because Capital Ships / WPs / Stations are very clan-oriented craft, where you'll either need large pools of money or a lot of man-power (usually both) to arm a Capital Ship.
 But trust me, once you get a Capital Ship / WP / Station fully armed, it is pretty impressive.